 Uncovered garbage cans provide an open invitation to hungry raccoons.
 Be sure to securely contain your trash to stop garbage raids.
 Some options include securing the trash lids with bungee cords, getting an Animal Stopper brand garbage can (equipped with a built-in locking mechanism), putting the garbage out the morning of trash pickup, or getting an outdoor storage container for trash cans from a home building store.
 Trapping won't work to solve the problem because as long as there's a food source, wild animals will keep coming to it.

 Raccoons in Dumpster

 The raccoons smelled good things and jumped into the dumpster, but now they are stuck there because they can't climb the slippery sides of the dumpster to get out!
 Provide an exit route: Put a strong branch or plank-like piece of wood in the dumpster at an angle so the raccoons can climb out.
 The branch must run from top to bottom and be thick enough to support their weight.
 The raccoon won't jump out and bite you; they will huddle nervously in a corner.
 If dumpster lids are left open all the time, post a big sign advising people to keep the lid closed so animals don't keep getting trapped inside.

 Raccoon Seen in Daytime

 This is not necessarily cause for alarm.
 Raccoons are active by day when people leave out pet food or when the raccoons have hungry young to feed.
 Assess whether the raccoon is acting strangely.
 Are they circling, dragging themselves, acting injured or acting unusually aggressive?
-If yes, then contact your local animal control agency for assistance.
+If yes, then contact your local animal services agency for assistance.

 Raccoon Disoriented, Falling down, Circling or Showing Unprovoked Aggression

-Call your local animal control agency to handle the situation.
+Call your local animal services agency to handle the situation.

 Raccoons Eating Cat Food